 Apply times tables knowledge to solve grid puzzles.
 Choose which tables and size of grid.
 Recommended.

-Choose one multiplication table and answer repeated questions.
-Possible answers are replaced by a star after several correct answers of that question.
+Disappearing Tables Choose one multiplication table and answer repeated questions.
+Answers are replaced by a star after several correct answers of that number fact.
+Open Activity ×

 Choose a multiplication table then hit multiples as they move across the screen.
 20 secs with penalties!